HoangPham2704/Covid_19_Analysis/README.md

 - **Death Count per Continent:** Examine COVID-19-related fatalities in different continents and assess the regional impact.

 - **Time-Series Data:** Track the progression of the pandemic over time, including key milestones and trends.

-## How to Use
-1. Access the analysis by visiting [Covid_19_Dashboard](https://public.tableau.com/app/profile/pham.hoang5326/viz/Covid-19Dashboard_16969403859380/Dashboard1?publish=yes).

-2. Navigate the visualizations to gain insights into the COVID-19 pandemic.

-3. Utilize filters, sorting options, or selectors to customize your analysis based on your interests.

 ## Prerequisites
 To interact with this analysis, you may need: